abstractoperators/concrete/docs/developer-guide.md

 By default, poetry as a command should be accessible.
 If not, you'll need to manually add it to your path.

-For example, in Unix systems:
+For example, on MacOS systems:

 ```shell
 # bash
 echo -e 'export PATH="~/Library/Application Support/pypoetry/venv/bin/poetry:$PATH"' >> ~/.bashrc